 - 6. In the USB Device menu, select the USB storage device. - 7.
 Click the Browse button and in the Folder field, select the folder. - 8.
-In the Share Name field, type the name of the share.
+In the Share Name field, type the name of the share. - 9.
+In the Read Access menu and the Write Access menu, select the settings that you want.

-- 9. In the Read Access menu and the Write Access menu, select the settings that you want.
 The user name (account name) for All-no password is guest.
-The password for admin is the same one that is used to log in to the modem router.
-By default, it is password. - 10.
-Click the Apply button.
+The password for admin is the same one that is used to log in to the cable modem router.
+By default, it is password.